-- 1. Building and maintaining a credible minimum deterrence force posture that will remain dynamic and subject to threat conditions and change in environment. - 2.
-A policy of no-first use and massive retaliation in response to first nuclear strike on India's territory or Indian forces anywhere. - 3.
-India's right to retaliate with nuclear weapons in response to chemical and biological attack on India or Indian forces anywhere.
-19
+- 2. A policy of no-first use and massive retaliation in response to first nuclear strike on India's territory or Indian forces anywhere. - 3.
+India's right to retaliate with nuclear weapons in response to chemical and biological attack on India or Indian forces anywhere.19

 It is quite clear that India's declared doctrine is flexible in interpretation, fluid in force goals, and conditional on a no-first-use policy.
 A no-first-use pledge is an unambiguous commitment that nuclear weapons will never be used unless the country suffers a first nuclear attack.
 However, India imposed two qualifiers to this policy.
 First, if India's military forces suffer nuclear attack "anywhere," it reserves the right to retaliate with nuclear response.
-India's second qualifier is nuclear retaliation against chemical or biological attack on Indian forces- again- anywhere.
-The term "anywhere" implies deterrent protection for the Indian military if it invades a neighboring country should that country retaliate with nuclear weapons.
+India's second qualifier is nuclear retaliation against chemical or biological attack on Indian forces-again-anywhere.
+The term "anywhere" implies deterrent protection for the Indian military if it invades a neighbouring country should that country retaliate with nuclear weapons.

 India's credible minimum deterrence posture is dynamic; "minimum" includes ICBMs, SLBMs, MIRVs-or anything either China or Pakistan introduces in their inventory.
-The credibility of India's threat of "massive retaliation" is also questionable, given the tightly coupled geography of the subcontinent.
-20 India's military conceived a concept of limited war under the nuclear umbrella and refined its operational concept to launch a sudden cross-border military operation purportedly in response to terror attack in which India believes Pakistan is complicit.
+The credibility of India's threat of "massive retaliation" is also questionable, given the tightly coupled geography of the subcontinent.20 India's military conceived a concept of limited war under the nuclear umbrella and refined its operational concept to launch a sudden cross-border military operation purportedly in response to terror attack in which India believes Pakistan is complicit.
 Colloquially referred to as Cold Start, this combined land/ air operations concept calls for shallow maneuvers across Pakistan using intense firepower to inflict maximum destruction and to terminate a war on India's terms without crossing Pakistani nuclear threshold.

 Pakistan nuclear policy is the opposite of India's and China's policy.
 Pakistan has decided not to declare any official nuclear doctrine and adopted a policy of deliberate ambiguity.
 However, Pakistan is not entirely opaque in its declaration on nuclear use.
 Several publicly declared statements from leaders and interviews and speeches from serving officials of Pakistan Strategic Plans Division (SPD) have explained the contours of Pakistan's nuclear doctrine.
+Pakistan nuclear doctrine is explicit that its nuclear weapon capability is India-specific and retains the options of nuclear first use as last resort to deter a major conventional war.

-^{19 &}quot;The Cabinet Committee on Security Reviews operationalization of India's Nuclear Doctrine," Ministry of External Affairs, Government of India, January 4, 2003, https://bit.ly/3jrRvgG
+19 "The Cabinet Committee on Security Reviews operationalization of India's Nuclear Doctrine," Ministry of External Affairs, Government of India, January 4, 2003, https://bit.ly/3jrRvgG